Rolwaling and Lapche valley

 1. Rolwaling Valley trek

-The Rolwaling valley Trek is not well known but worthy to do.
-Rolwaling valley is tucked between two impressive mountain ranges the Gaurishankar Himal and the Rolwaling Himal.
+The Rolwaling Valley Trek is not well known but worthy of doing.
+Rolwaling Valley is tucked between two impressive mountain ranges, the Gaurishankar Himal and the Rolwaling Himal.
 The sensational mountain vistas and the Sherpa villages with Buddhist vibes are the main highlights of this trek.
-Rolwaling trek will definitely make your trip exciting.
+The Rolwaling Trek will make your trip exciting.
 This trek is perfect for those who don’t like to climb high passes during the trek.
 The only drawback of this trek is you have to retrace the same route down to Chhetchhet.

 Facts of Rolwaling Valley Trek